Basic Usage

 At start, objects are displayed in the following orientation:

-This view is useful for comparing objects, but does not represent the real relative orientation of each object.
+This mimics the most common case of a secondary rotationally locked to its primary (e.g. Earth/Moon), but does not represent the real relative orientation of each object.
 Use “View/Set Time” to see the real world orientation.

 File menu

-shapeViewer was originally designed to display SHAPE files.
+shapeViewer was originally designed to visualize SHAPE files.
 Although not a common file format in the 3D graphics industry, this has become a standard description for asteroids and comets.

 SHAPE format

-• The first line gives the number of vertices and facets,
+• The first line of the file gives the number of vertices and facets,

-• then follow the vertex x, y, z coordinates,
+• then follow the x, y, z coordinates of each vertex, one vertex per line

-• then for each facet the order numbers of facet vertices (anticlockwise seen from outside the body).
+• then for each facet the order numbers of facet vertices (anticlockwise seen from outside the body), one facet per line

 In addition, shapeViewer also support OBJ and PLY files, with some restrictions: